CINPLA/Library/README.md

 - Supercooperators: The Mathematics of Evolution, Altruism and Human Behaviour, (Or, Why We Need Each Other to Succeed) by M A Nowak  (Author)

-- Graph Theory and Complex Networks: An Introduction Paperback by Maarten van Steen  (Author)
+- Graph Theory and Complex Networks: An Introduction by Maarten van Steen  (Author)

 - Networks: An Introduction by Mark Newman (Author)

 - Dynamical Processes on Complex Networks by Alain Barrat  (Author), Marc Barthélemy (Author), Alessandro Vespignani  (Author)

-- Evolution of Networks: From Biological Nets to the Internet and WWW (Physics) 1st Edition by S. N. Dorogovtsev (Author), J.F.F.
+- Evolution of Networks: From Biological Nets to the Internet and WWW (Physics) by S. N. Dorogovtsev (Author), J.F.F.
 Mendes (Author)

 - Graph Spectra for Complex Networks by Piet Van Mieghem

-- The Structure of Complex Networks: Theory and Applications Reprint Edition by Ernesto Estrada  (Author)
+- The Structure of Complex Networks: Theory and Applications by Ernesto Estrada  (Author)

-- Networks of the Brain (MIT Press) 1st Edition by Olaf Sporns  (Author)
+- Networks of the Brain (MIT Press) by Olaf Sporns  (Author)

  ## Signal Processing
- - Digital Signal Processing by  by Alan V. Oppenheim and Ronald W. Schafer
+ - Digital Signal Processing by Alan V. Oppenheim and Ronald W. Schafer

  - Independent Component Analysis by Aapo Hyvarinen, Erkki Oja, and Juha Karhunen